 Get career coaching, resumé building and interview prep, for life.
 While outside career advising can cost over $200 an hour, at University of Phoenix it’s built right into your degree at no added cost.

 You’ll have a team of advisors invested in your success from day one — dedicated to helping you build your confidence and a personalized career plan you can stick with.

 We're a university built for the busy.
 Build your resumé, prepare for an interview and plan your career — whenever it fits your life, day or night.

 Through virtual job fairs and networking with the alumni community, we've made it easy to tap into the experience and connections of your peers and colleagues at the University.

 Lock in the peace of mind that comes with fixed, affordable tuition.
 You’ll enjoy one flat rate from the moment you enroll until the day you graduate from your program.
 That’s your Tuition Guarantee.

 On average, students with prior eligible college credits and relevant life experience saved $11k and 1 year on their undergraduate degree.

 Our scholarships aren’t just for the chosen few.
-We’ll help you understand which scholarships you may qualify for, worth up to $1000 or $3,000.
+We’ll help you understand which scholarships you may qualify for, worth up to $3,000.

 Earn your degree faster, and for less, with eligible transfer credits.